 IP 6 - Availability of Iono Gradient Detection with Alternative Architectures for DFMC GBAS

 This paper includes as an attachment a paper concerning the availability of Iono gradient detection which was presented at the Institute of Navigation (ION) GNSS+ conference in 2022.
 This paper presents the results of a simulation study done to explore the difference between 3 different strategies for position determination and Ionospheric Gradient Monitoring (IGM).
-Two of the strategies are based on the GBAS Approach Service Type X (GAST X) architecture and the third is based on the architecture proposed by Eurocontrol that was developed under the Single European Sky ATM Research (SESAR) program (commonly referred to as GAST F).
+Two of the strategies are based on the GBAS Approach Service Type X (GAST X) architecture and the third is based on the architecture proposed by EUROCONTROL that was developed under the Single European Sky ATM Research (SESAR) program (commonly referred to as GAST F).
 The paper reviews the test statistics and processing for each strategy.
 The paper then expands on methods for bounding residual ionospheric errors and for detection and isolation of ranging sources with large iono gradients.
 Then a simulation tool is described where representative models of ionospheric equatorial plasma bubbles derived from imaging technology are used to induce iono gradient delays on multiple simulated satellite signals simultaneously.
 This modelling tool is then used to assess the effectiveness of the different proposed iono gradient monitoring techniques in a severe iono environment.
 Finally, the model is used in an availability study comparing the performance of the different IGM strategies and position computation methods given different combinations of satellite constellations.

 The GWG noted the paper and compared the results with the results given in WP 24.
 There was some general discussion again about moving away from the GAST X vs. GAST F towards an architecture that is a combination of the best of both proposals.